Any business offering products or services in the UK can bid for government contracts, and for many companies this is their main source of work.

-The best place to start looking for tenders and contracts is on a national site such as Contracts Finder.
+The best place to start looking for tenders and contracts is on a national site such as Contracts Finder, which advertises all UK government public sector contract notices.
 This site allows you to search for opportunities by industry, by public sector organisations, as well as allowing you to view future contracts in the pipeline.

 Another useful site is Tenders Electronic Daily (TED).
 This site publishes contract notices for the EU and allows you to search for contracts within your industry.
 Much like Contracts Finder it is a great source for both national and local public sector contracts.

 As well as the national sites there are also region-specific sites and procurement portals where you can find local contracts to bid for.